-Recommendation 6a is receiving focussed attention in the BGC.
+Recommendation 6a is receiving focussed attention, and following the recommendation of the Board Governance Committee, the Board retained outside support in August 2009 to conduct an on-line assessments by Board members of the Board as a whole and of the Chair.
 The Board and the BGC will continue discussions about this topic to determine the best way forward.

 With regard to Recommendation 6b, the WG and the Board generally recognise the need to improve this process.
-The Compensation Committee is currently working on this.
+The Compensation Committee is currently working on this by developing written performance goals and associated assessment metrics in consultation with the CEO/President.